ZhiyiJaved/Summer-Project/System.md

 # System Development Progress
 My development will be based on this design sketch, and I will keep updating my progress here.
+I will document my design and development process, which will eventually become part of my summer project report.
 ![Draft Diagram](Resource/Draft.png)
 ## System Development
 ### Revolution View